cksystemsteaching/selfie/webassembly-resources/webassembly-guide.md

       url = window.URL.createObjectURL(blob);

-      // set the link to the new URLm, set the download name and click it hiddenLink.href = url;
+      // set the link to the new URL, set the download name and click it hiddenLink.href = url;
       hiddenLink.download = downloadName;
       hiddenLink.click();